patan32/ESP32-Irrigation-System/README.md

 Add this to your HA sensors yaml file.
 I am using Open-Meteo for weather.
 Entity is "weather.home".
+Make sure in states you gave entity called: "home_rain_forecast_0d" or else it won't work.
 ```
 # Standard Sensors
 - sensor: